Yurieb/WFDProject/README.md

 https://Yurie90.pythonanywhere.com

-Use these logins to test different roles:
+Use these logins to test different roles: the password for each one is Django15 Role	  Username
-Role	  Username	Password
-Customer	Yurie   Django15
+Customer	Yurie
-Agent	    Paul  	Django15
+Agent	    Paul
-Manager	  Adam   	Django15
+Manager	  Adam
 Admin	    admin_user   Django15

 Log In using one of the sample accounts: